tengxing-tan/markdowns/Software developer handbook/SQL handbook.md

 	-- SELECT * FROM Client
 	-- WHERE Email LIKE 'mail%' AND STATUS = 1 AND Contract = 'Premium'
 )

+-- Covering
+CREATE INDEX IX_Client_Email ON Client(Email)
+INCLUDE (
+	Name, PhoneNo
+	-- To make use:
+	-- SELECT Name, PhoneNo FROM Client WHERE Email like 'example@mail.com' )
 ```

 **When you want to verify you are actually using the index**